IlanCosman/scuba/README.md

 scuba install patrickf3139/fzf.fish@v4.1
 ```

 You can add plugins from local directories too.
-Local plugins will be installed using symlinks so changes to the original files will be reflected in new shell sessions.
+Local plugins will be installed using symlinks, so changes to the original files will be reflected in new shell sessions.

 ```console
 scuba install ~/path/to/local/plugin